S-200 missile system: Syria

 On 1 July 2019, a stray S-200 missile fired from Syria, presumably during bombing raids there, hit Northern Cyprus.
 The missile hit the ground around 1:00 a.m. near the village of Taşkent, also known as Vouno, some 20 kilometers (12 miles) northeast of Nicosia.
-The missile that hit Cyprus was a Russian-made S-200, said the Turkish Cypriot foreign minister.
+No one was injured.

 On 22 April 2021, a stray S-200 missile exploded in the air some 30 kilometers from the Dimona nuclear reactor over Israel.
 The missile was fired from Dumayr, part of a salvo in response to Israeli jets conducting strikes on targets in the Syrian-controlled Golan Heights.
 Israeli air defenses tried to intercept the errant missile, but missed.
 Around an hour later, IDF said Israeli fighter jets struck the air defense battery which launched the missile.

 On 19 August 2021, in response to an Israeli air raid, the Syrian Air Defense fired several Surface to Air missiles at attacking Israeli jets and missiles.
-One of them, an S-200 due to the range, exploded above the Dead Sea.
-On 3 September 2021, Syrian army fired a missile over Tel Aviv which landed in Mediterranean Sea.
-In response to Syrian missile attack, the Israeli Air Force claim destroyed a battery of the Russian-made S-200 missile system of Syrian Army.
+One of the S-200 fired missed and exploded above the Dead Sea.
+On 3 September 2021, a missile fired by the Syrian army exploded over Tel Aviv.
+In response to the Syrian missile attack, the Israeli Air Force claim destroyed a battery of the Russian-made S-200 missile system of Syrian Army.